 PROBATE ATTORNEY IN CATHEDRAL CITY, CALIFORNIA

 Coping with the passing of a family member is difficult enough without having to sort through the intricacies of probate court.
-Whether the person died without a will (called intestacy) or with a will, the probate court will take the assets of the deceased, use them to pay the bills, and distribute the balance of the estate to the persons named under the will, or among living heirs if the person died intestate.
+Whether the person died without a will (called intestacy) or with a will, the probate court will take the assets of the deceased, used them to pay the bills, and distribute the estate to the persons named under the will, or among living heirs if the person died intestate.
 Probate is usually challenging, takes a long time, and can subject the estate to significant expenses.
-Robert Firth is a Palm Springs probate attorney who represents individuals and families in probate court and can help get a family member named as the “Administrator” of the estate to ensure that the deceased’s bills are paid and the assets are distributed equitably.
+Robert Firth is a Cathedral City probate attorney who represents individuals and families in probate court and can help get a family member named as the “Administrator” of the estate to ensure that the decedent’s bills are paid and the assets are distributed equitably.

 Administering a Decedent’s Estate when There’s No Will or Trust